 Charles works alone in his studio in Damascus, Maryland making each part of every kaleidoscope by hand.
 There are no machined parts.
 Every piece -- down to the smallest shard of glass in the object chamber -- is hand worked and individually selected by the artist himself.
 This thoughtful attention to every detail enables Charles to create beautifully intricate and detailed images that capture and hold the viewer’s attention.

 In addition, by making every piece himself, Charles ensures that each kaleidoscope has its own unique personality, produced to the artists’ own high standards of quality -- being built (as he says himself) to last lifetimes.
 Every piece is an original, signed, and numbered work of art.

 He has collaborated with many other artists, including Harry Winston, James Lane Casey, and Teruko Tsuji, with work exhibited in many galleries and private collections throughout the world.
-His work is featured in many books and publications and is the recipient of many awards, including the Brewster Award for Creative Ingenuity.
+His work is featured in many books and publications and is the recipient of many awards, including the Brewster Award for Creative Ingenuity and the Cozette Award.
 From November 2003 until January 2013 Charles was one of the Directors of the Brewster Kaleidoscope Society, the international organization of kaleidoscope enthusiasts.

 |Click here for a surprise ...|